-- to guide standard setters when making Level C rules in individual accounting standards; - to guide preparers and auditors of financial statements in interpreting the Level B concepts and the Level C rules; - to guide preparers and auditors in the absence of a relevant Level C rule; - to require preparers sometimes to make extra disclosures in order to achieve a fair presentation; - in exceptional circumstances, to require preparers to depart from Level C rules in order to achieve a fair presentation.
+- to guide standard setters when making Level C rules in individual accounting standards; - to guide preparers and auditors of financial statements in interpreting the Level B concepts and the Level C rules; - to guide preparers and auditors in the absence of a relevant Level C rule;

+- to require preparers sometimes to make extra disclosures in order to achieve a fair presentation; - in exceptional circumstances, to require preparers to depart from Level C rules in order to achieve a fair presentation.

 The last of these (the 'override') is controversial.
 Philosophically, it makes sense to be able to override detailed rules in pursuit of the ultimate objective.
 However, given that that objective is vague, it might allow preparers to evade rules that they do not like.
-This issue is taken further in chapter 5.
+This issue is taken further in Chapter 5.

 In member states of the EU and in some other European countries, laws are based on the EU Fourth Directive, which contains a similar Level A objective, somewhat similar Level B concepts, several Level C rules (including many options), and an override.
+Other national systems under former UK influence have, or have had, somewhat similar systems.